-- Available scratch option features maximum scratch distance of 2.5 mm, maximum normal load of 50 mN, and a maximum scratch speed of 500 µm/s
+- Scratch Option - Available scratch option features maximum scratch distance of 2.5 mm, maximum normal load of 50 mN, and a maximum scratch speed of 500 µm/s

 - Method Packs - The available method packs consist of methods, tips and standards for biomaterials, thin films and polymers

 - Automated Tip Calibration - Unique tip-calibration system that is incorporated into the software helps in accurate, fast, and automated tip calibration

-- Decouple Force and Displacement - Electromagnetic actuators are used in all systems produced by Nanomechanics, Inc, they are linear devices that intrinsically decouple force and displacement, providing a resolution of 3 nN, a maximum force of 50 mN, and ultra-low noise floors <200 nN
+- Decouple Force and Displacement - Electromagnetic actuators are used in all systems produced by KLA Instruments; they are linear devices that intrinsically decouple force and displacement, providing a resolution of 3 nN, a maximum force of 50 mN, and an ultra-low noise floor of <200 nN

 - Seamless Transitions - Revolutionary Fib2Test Technology enables users to tilt the sample 90° to seamlessly changeover from FIB to indentation test within a dual beam SEM without having to remove the sample

-- 3D and 4D mapping of materials is performed by an optional NanoBlitz tomography and topography software
+- 3D and 4D Mapping - 3D and 4D mapping of materials is performed by the optional NanoBlitz 3D topography and NanoBlitz 4D tomography software

-- Load-Frame Stiffness - The NanoFlip delivers a load-frame stiffness over 1,000,000 N/m
+- Load-Frame Stiffness - The NanoFlip delivers a load-frame stiffness of over 1,000,000 N/m

-As an active user of various nanoindentation systems over the past 19 years, I am happy to report that we are extremely pleased with all of our recent acquisitions from Nanomechanics.
+As an active user of various nanoindentation systems over the past 19 years, I am happy to report that we are extremely pleased with all of our recent acquisitions from KLA.
 Our lab is currently equipped with the iNano, InSEM HT and NanoFlip.
 Among the non-technical standout features are the instrument's ease of installation and the excellent efficiency of NMI's remote internet support.
 All three systems were completely self-installed in just a few hours or less.
 With their small footprint and integrated components that require very few electrical connections, the systems are lightweight and easy to move around.